GLOBAL MARKETS-Stocks gain on talk on China growth; euro rises

 "The easing bond yields are a signal to investors here that things aren't quite that bad in Europe," said Brian Gendreau, market strategist with Cetera Financial Group.

-In Europe, mining shares led gains on the speculation about China, while in New York basic materials shares were top performers as the euro gained against the dollar and commodities prices advanced.
+In Europe, mining shares led gains on the speculation on China, while in New York basic materials shares were top performers as the euro gained against the dollar and commodities prices advanced.

 "Basic materials and industrials could be up on bets the Chinese GDP report tonight might be better than expected," said Jim Paulsen, chief investment officer of Wells Capital Management in Minneapolis.